 3. Due to the historical significance of shophouses, owners are to comply with several restrictions.

 Do you think conservation shophouses are a good investment?
-Each investment has its pros and cons, so make sure you do your research well before impulsively purchasing one.
+Each investment has its pros and cons, so make sure you do your research well before purchasing.

 Conservation shophouses offer a unique experience for all, and are definitely less reactive to economic downturns.